Pleochism/pylor/DOCS.md

     /config folder.
 -   `grants` - a map of all grants.
 In a standard Acacia application, this is your `grants.json` file from the /config folder.
--   `rolePermissions` - (client-side only) the client Rester requires a list of all API routes to be able to map permissions to routes, but it has no innate knowledge of these routes, unlike the server.
-This parameter represents a collapsed representation of those routes, extracted from the server Rester object with the `getRolePermissions()` call (once all API definitions have been processed); a client-side Rester object will then rehydrate these routes and substitute them for the actual API definitions.
+-   `rolePermissions` - (client-side only) the client Pylor requires a list of all API routes to be able to map permissions to routes, but it has no innate knowledge of these routes, unlike the server.
+This parameter represents a collapsed representation of those routes, extracted from the server Pylor object with the `getRolePermissions()` call (once all API definitions have been processed); a client-side Pylor object will then rehydrate these routes and substitute them for the actual API definitions.

 **Other options**